op7ic/BlueTeam.Lab/README.md

 | - variables.tf
 ```

-# Sources of Inspiration and Thanks

-A good percentage of this code was borrowed and adapted from Christophe Tafani-Dereeper's [Adaz](https://github.com/christophetd/Adaz).
-A huge thanks for building the foundation that allowed me to design this lab environment.

 # FAQ

 - I get ```Disk wks-1-os-disk already exists in resource group BLUETEAM-LAB.
 Only CreateOption.Attach is supported.``` or something similar to this error.